-Supply chain traceability, transparency, commitments and partnerships relevant actors and processes are involved, both within and beyond the trade policy arena.
+Notably, each of these pathways does not stand in isolation: there are many linkages between them and an array of relevant actors and processes are involved, both within and beyond the trade policy arena.
 The analysis that follows aims to provide a brief, introductory synopsis of the range of pathways, explain their relevance, highlight opportunities to consolidate and go beyond existing approaches, and identify issues for future work.
 The analysis does not aim to be fully comprehensive, nor to assess which pathways promise the greatest positive environmental impact.
 These tasks would require detailed topic and sector specific analyses, the conclusions of which are likely to vary widely depending on the products and countries involved.